+You can have a lot of fun surfing in waist deep water (level 1 surfing) but eventually you’ll want to paddle out and that’s when the swimmers have an advantage.
+The nice thing about swimming is that you’ll get really good at it really quickly.
+Get to your local pool a couple of times a week in the month leading up to your trip and the pay off will be huge.
 If you’ve never done any swimming before here’s how to get started.
-The stroke you need for surfing is front crawl (sometimes called freestyle).
-Find someone at your local pool who can watch you do a few lengths and give you a couple of pointers on your technique, consider having a few swimming lessons too.
-On Day 1 you may be exhausted after one length and you’ll wonder whether it’s really for you.
-Don’t worry, that’s normal.
+The stroke you need is front crawl (freestyle).
+Find someone who can watch you do a few lengths and give you pointers on your technique or have a few lessons.
+On Day 1 you may be exhausted after one length but don’t worry, that’s normal.
 Day 2 you’ll be able to do two or three laps before you have to stop and after a few weeks you’ll be able to do 15 or 20 which is fantastic.
 Don’t worry about what time you’re doing each length in, it’s much more about settling into a nice rhythm, rather than sprinting along.

 It’s great if you can spend sometime longboarding (on a skateboard), like this.
 It’s unbelievably helpful for your surfing but you must make sure that you are standing with your back knee dropped in towards your front knee (like you see them exaggerating 29 seconds in on this great little film by Original Skateboards).
 Getting comfortable with that back knee position really is the key to a good surfing stance.
 Don’t worry about trying to perform tricks, just cruise along getting comfortable in that counter intuitive stance, with your back knee dropped in.
 Do make sure that you are wearing wrist guards however as falling heavily on your hand is a common injury.